Which GOP senators are seen as possible votes against Trump? - WTMJ

 Cassidy, who has been taking extensive notes throughout the trial, said Friday that the managers had raised some “intriguing questions” during their two days of arguments.
 He said that he hoped Trump’s lawyers would answer them thoroughly and that he is “trying to approach it objectively.”

-During the trial’s question and answer session on Friday afternoon, Cassidy asked Trump’s lawyers about a conversation the then-president had with Alabama Sen. Tommy Tuberville on Jan.
+During the trial’s question and answer session on Friday afternoon, Cassidy asked Trump’s lawyers about a conversation the then-president had with Sen. Tommy Tuberville, R-Ala., on Jan.
 6 just after Vice President Mike Pence had been evacuated from the Senate.
-Tuberville says he told Trump that Pence had been whisked away, making clear that Trump likely knew of the danger at that point, even though he tweeted criticism of Pence after that for not trying to overturn the election.
-Cassidy asked the lawyers if that showed Trump “was tolerant of the intimidation of Vice President Pence?”
+Tuberville says he told Trump that Pence had been whisked away, making clear that Trump likely knew of the danger at that point.

 THUNE TAKES HEAT FROM TRUMP